vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Will Wilson and the Perilous Candy Island.md

 # A Map and a Riddle
 ## The Map from the Bottle
-Caramel Volcano, Cinnamon Swamp, Marshmallow Fields, Licorice Jungle, Chocolate Canyon
+Caramel Volcano, Cinnamon Swamp, Marshmallow Fields, Licorice Jungle, Chocolate Canyon, Sweetmint Forest, Candy Cane Spires
 ## The Riddle from the Bottle
 Beware what is warm and sweet
 For it may reveal itself a dark treat